Mazurevitz/face-recognition-docs/wojciech-mazur-markdown.md

 Figure 3Extended features proposed by Lienhart and Maydt \[6\]

-We can also observe further attempts of improvements.
-T. Mita, T. Kaneko and O. Hori proposed and derived method of detecting co-occurrence of features.
+Further attempts of improvements can be observed.
+T. Mita, T. Kaneko and
+O. Hori proposed and derived method of detecting co-occurrence of features.
 One of the things that are addressed by those authors, is that in original solution, after detecting one feature, detecting of proceeding ones comes with much higher error rate \[7\].